 Why Life Insurance from your Super Fund may not be so super!

-Given the pros and cons of insurance through super funds ASIC’s MoneySmart advises that “You may opt for some cover through your super fund, and some cover directly from a life insurer, depending on the cost and the type of cover you need.”
+There may be good reasons for having multiple insurance policies – both inside and outside of super.
+Given the pros and cons of insurance through super funds, ASIC’s MoneySmart advises that “You may opt for some cover through your super fund, and some cover directly from a life insurer, depending on the cost and the type of cover you need.”

 20 Disadvantages of Life Insurance through Super